 Medically valid uses

-Cobalt prevents pernicious anemia.
-It’s also needed to keep the nervous system working
+As part of B-12, cobalt prevents pernicious anemia.
+It’s also needed to keep the nervous

 There are no claims based upon cobalt as a single element.

 As part of supplements, cobalt is measured in micrograms (mcg).
 The average adult

 intake of cobalt is 5–8 mcg per day.
 A safe Recommended Dietary Allowance (RDA) for

 cobalt hasn’t been set yet.